“Lone!” I called out.

 That seemed easy enough.
 The plan was to go unnoticed for as long as possible, so I had to sneak inside the building.

 She took me up as far as she thought was safe, which wasn’t very high, and waited for me to walk through the wall.
 I held up my arm like she did before and tried to visualize the wall and what shape I wanted to walk through.

 I can’t describe what kind of shape I produced because it wasn’t an actual shape at all.

 “What’s that supposed to be?” she teased at the wobbly bubble.

 “Uh… I was just trying it out…” I said for pity points.

 I thought I focused on a square but then the idea of a circle crossed my mind and it turned into something completely different.
 It was embarrassing to try and squeeze and contort my body through the shameful shape I made.
-I’m sure Tammy now had doubts about my ability to rescue the others, because I certainly did now.
+I’m sure Tammy suddenly had doubts about my ability to rescue the others, because I certainly did.

-I was lucky to walk into an empty room filled with old, dusty furniture.
+Luckily I walked into an empty room filled with old, dusty furniture.
 I didn’t think about how I would head upwards.
 Tammy answered my question by sending one of her droids with me.
-I didn’t even notice it until it formed a sort of ladder for me to walk up.
-It must’ve known the safe areas too because it would form a ladder in specific areas of the room I was in.
+I didn’t even notice it until it formed sort of a ladder for me to walk up.
+It must’ve known the safe areas too because it formed a ladder in specific areas of the room I was in.

 Luckily I was getting better at projecting what shape I wanted and I always stuck my head in first to make sure it was safe to climb up.
 Then the droid would follow me by simply jumping and climbing up the ledge of the shape.